atulsingh029/Hack36_4.0-Part_timers/README.md

 Project for Hack36 4.0 MNNIT hackathon by team Part_timers

 Project Report - Hack 36 4.0
-SafeHouse (Tentative) under Women’s safety
+SafeHouse  under Women’s safety

+Technologies Used:
+Python
+Django
+HTML
+CSS
+Bootstrap
+SQL Database

 Introduction:
 Women Safety has l ong been a cause of concern so far as humanity i s concerned.
 It i s,